KaustubhMemane/BeatBox/README.md

  - On finishing a song it will move to the next song
  - introducing many new features and Architecture model as I am updating this project continuously in this app in future

+**Aim**
+---
+Instead of making app featured heavy and cluttered, my aim is to give great UX.

 **Getting Started**
 -------------------
 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.